AOC puts on mask for picture, removes it afterward, video shows

 Markey pulled down his face mask almost immediately after the photo was taken as he chuckled at the "whiskey" joke.

-Ocasio-Cortez soon followed suit, ditching her mask entirely a mere minute after the photo was taken, according to The Post Millennial, which posted the video to Twitter.
+Ocasio-Cortez soon followed suit, ditching her mask entirely a mere minute after the photo was taken, according to Breitbart, which posted the video to Twitter.

 The New York progressive can be seen socializing with the protesters assembled on the Capitol steps.